May: What to Do in the Desert Garden

 What to Fertilize

-May is the best month to fertilize palms.
+May is the perfect month to fertilize palm trees.
 They need warm soil to absorb nutrients.
-Continue to fertilize potted succulents and annuals every few weeks.
+Continue to fertilize potted succulents once a month.
+You can fertilize potted annuals every two weeks now, too.

 While we’re talking about citrus, don’t be concerned if your trees lose older yellow leaves or drop premature fruit this month.
 Your trees are smart — they only keep the amount of fruit that they can comfortably support.